w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT.md

 `name1=value1[;type=(number|bool|string)], name2=value2[;type=(number|bool|string)]`

-Overall Correlation-Context length MUST NOT exceed `1024` bytes.
-Key and value length should stay well under the combined limit of `1024` bytes.
+**Limits:**
+1. Maximum number of name-value pairs: `180`.
+2. Maximum number of bytes per a single name-value pair: `4096`.
+3. Maximum total length of all name-value pairs: `8192`.

+## Name format

+Url encoded string.
+Spaces should be trimmed from beginning and the end of the name.
+Names are case sensitive.

 ## Supported value types

+All spaces should be trimmed from the beginning and the end of the value.

 ### String

 Default value type.
-Represents a url encoded string value
+Represents a url encoded string value.
+Value is case sensitive.

 **Examples**: